ElliotSowersby/ai-text-to-speech/readme.txt

 When the audio has been generated for a post, an audio player will be displayed automatically at the top of your post, which visitors can listen to.

-This plugin is relys on a 3rd party service "[OpenAI.com](https://openai.com/)" to generate the audio, so you will need to sign up for an account and get an API key to use this plugin.
-You can view the OpenAI terms of service [here](https://openai.com/policies/).

 ## 👍 Suggestions and Support

 If you have any suggestions for additional functionality, need any help, or have found a bug, please create a <a href="https://wordpress.org/support/plugin/ai-text-to-speech/#new-topic-0">support ticket</a>.